waldzelltechnologies/waldzelltechnologies/README.md

-- 👋 Hi, I’m Marcel, Co-founder and CEO of @waldzelltechnologies
+Welcome to @waldzelltechnologies.
+Professional services for everyone.

 - 👀 I’m interested in Belgian wit beers and oligodendrocytes
 - 🌱 I’m currently learning how to cope with boredom
 - 💞️ I’m looking to collaborate on occupying a small danish island.
-- 📫 How to reach me: instagram.com/waldzell_enterprise
+- 📫 How to reach us: instagram.com/waldzell_enterprise

 <!---